jasonbrianhall/solitaire/README.md

 🔤 **Hangman Hijinks**: [Hangman](https://github.com/jasonbrianhall/hangman) - Word-guessing mayhem in your terminal!
 Prepare for linguistic warfare! 💬

 🕹️ **Bonus Level**: I've got a treasure trove of [more projects](https://github.com/jasonbrianhall) just waiting to be discovered!
 Some are shiny and new, some are old code that might need a digital retirement party.
 It's like a coding yard sale - you never know what gems you'll find! 🏴‍☠️

+🧩 **GTK Tetrimone**: [Tetrimone](https://github.com/jasonbrianhall/tetrimone) - A pulse-pounding reimagining of the classic block-dropping puzzle game with multiple themes and difficulty levels!

 *Warning: Prolonged exposure may cause uncontrollable coding inspiration and spontaneous nerd moments* 🤓✨